I understand why some Harry Potter fans are distancing themselves from the fandom. It saddens me because I Harry Potter so much.

 I learned in DBT (Dialectical Behavior Therapy) that life is full of dialectics, or two opposing truths.
 In this case, the two opposing truths are: 1) I don’t agree with JKR’s stance regarding trans people, and 2) I still love Harry Potter.

-I’ve said this many times.
-I’ve even posted it on Instagram and previous iterations of my blog AND it’s that important to me to say it again.
-I always think about Harry Potter around July 31.
-I don’t always say anything, except maybe in passing, but I always think about the books that changed my life.
-I normally say Stephenie Meyer’s Twilight got me reading.
-That’s true, but only to a point.
-Twilight got me reading voraciously; I wouldn’t have read Twilight if Harry Potter hadn’t opened my mind to the possibility that reading could be fun.
+I’ve said the following many times.
+I’ve posted it on Instagram and previous iterations of my blog.
+It’s very rare I don’t think about Harry Potter around July 31.
+I don’t always say anything, except maybe in passing, but usually I think about the books that changed my life.
+I normally say Stephenie Meyer’s TWILIGHT got me reading and that’s true only to a point.
+TWILIGHT got me reading voraciously; I wouldn’t have read TWILIGHT if Harry Potter hadn’t opened my mind to the possibility that reading could be fun.
 Harry Potter paved the way.

-It’s because of Harry Potter I joined an online fandom and met an awesome group of friends, some of whom I’ll be friends with my entire life.
-It’s because of Harry Potter I have a blog and I’ve met my blogger friends.
+It’s because of Harry Potter I joined the Twilight Lexicon and met an awesome group of friends, some of whom I’ll be friends with my entire life.
+It’s because of Harry Potter I have this blog and I’ve met all my blogger friends.
 It’s because of Harry Potter I’m part of my IRL book club.
-It’s because of Harry Potter I’m friends with some of my best friends—the Magnificent Seven.
-It’s because of Harry Potter I’ve met some of the most awesome authors in the world.
+It’s because of Harry Potter I’m friends with some of my favorite people.
+It’s because of Harry Potter I’ve met some of the most awesome authors around the world.
 And, it’s because of Harry Potter I can pick up a book and immerse myself in its story.